HERITAGE

 In her research, Dr. Padma Subrahmanyam found movements frozen in sculptures and looked for the dynamism of those movements.
 Soon she was practicing those movements in her dance and proved that Karanas as commonly believed then were not static poses in dance but unit movements.
 She began to use the Karanas she was studying in her dance.
 In her study of Nāṭya Śāstra, Dr. Padma found that among the three kinds of expression of body language of dance as described in it, Nritta (body language), Nritya (expression combining body and facial expressions) and Natya (drama), the term Nritya applied the best to the practiced dance form now called Bharatha Natyam and called her dance Bharatha Nrityam.

 Padma Subrahmanyam is credited with recreating a tradition called Margi.
 Margi as sighted in the Nāṭya Śāstra is the classical tradition and Desi is the regional style that is practiced in the different regions.
-Margi was a classical style that united the entire Indian sub continent panning from Afghanistan to the Indonesian islands.
-In medieval times the classical style common to all these regions, got lost and regional varieties of dance now known as the seven classical dance styles of Kathak, Manipuri, Odissi, Kuchipuri, Bharathanatyam, Kathakali and Mohiniattam gained the classical status.
+Margi was a classical style that united the entire Indian sub-continent panning from Afghanistan to the Indonesian islands.